grawlinson/quick-epub/README.md

 ### Data Object

-The variables of the data object *should* be:
+The properties of the data object *should* be:

 *   `output` Filepath/name of file.
 Default: Some tempDir folder just above the `node_modules` dir.
 *   `title` Title of the book